Vestibular rehabilitation therapy

 When is vestibular therapy recommended?

 Vestibular rehabilitation therapy is recommended when a patient experiences recurrent or persistent symptoms of a vestibular disorder, which may result from various causes, including congenital defects, ear disorders, age-related wear and tear, and traumatic brain injury.
 Symptoms include difficulty focusing, frequent dizziness, balance issues, disruptions to the sensory system, and manifestations related to vestibular pathology.
+Spear therapists can help with a wide range of problems, from fundamental balance issues to particular diagnoses such as benign paroxysmal positional vertigo (BPPV) and Meniere’s disease.
+Vestibular physical therapy can also succor patients with post-concussion syndrome, migraines, acoustic neuroma, labyrinthitis, and other vestibular disorders.

 What is the goal of vestibular therapy?

+The primary goal of vestibular therapy is to boost vestibular function, which is crucial for maintaining balance and preventing falls, especially in balance disorders.
 Therapists work to reduce the patient’s risk of falling, improve their spatial orientation, increase their fitness levels, and enhance their overall ability to carry out day-to-day activities.
 Through habituation exercises, patients learn to manage disruptive symptoms with specific movements or positional changes.
-With a well-designed exercise program, patients can achieve long-term improvements in their symptoms, leading to considerably more stable body movements, better postural stability, and improved balance.

 What does vestibular therapy treatment involve?